j3channel/StreamElementsWidgets/Chat/Sequence/README.md

 8. Set the **Bot** -> **Bot Username** to your bot's Twitch username.

 ## SETTINGS
 This widget can be customised to suit your stream.
-To do this, click on this widget in your StreamElements Overlay abd click *Settings* in the left-hand menu and browse the drop-down menus.
+To do this, click on this widget in your StreamElements Overlay, click *Settings* in the left-hand menu and browse the drop-down menus.
 In case you are unsure what any of the settings do, here is a glossary:

 ### Bot
 *Connected Message* - Message to write in chat when the bot has connected. *(Can be left blank if not required)*